Effect of Dark Energy in Geometrothermodynamics and Phase Transitions of Regular Bardeen AdS Black Hole: Abstract

 \section{Abstract}

-We investigate thermodynamics and geometrothermodynamics of regular Bardeen - AdS black hole with quintessence.
-The thermodynamics of the black hole is studied using temperature-entropy (T-S) and Pressure - Volume (P-V) plots, which indicate critical behavior.
-This is also confirmed from the divergence of specific heat against entropy, which shows a second order phase transition.
-Using the concept of thermodynamic Ruppeiner and Weinhold geometry, we calculated the thermodynamic curvature scalar $R_R$ and $R_W$ in the quintessence dark energy regime.
-While these curvature scalars enable us to identify the critical behavior, they do not show divergence at the phase transition points observed in specific heat study.
-To resolve this puzzle we have adopted the method of geometrothermodynamics proposed by Hernando Quevedo.
+We investigate thermodynamics and geometrothermodynamics of regular Bardeen-AdS black holes with quintessence.
+The thermodynamics of the black hole is studied using temperature-entropy ($T-S$) , Pressure-Volume ($P-v$), and Gibbs energy plots, which indicate a critical behaviour.
+This is also confirmed from the divergence of specific heat against entropy, which shows a second-order phase transition.
+Moreover, we observe that the quintessence state parameter $\omega$ shifts the transition point to lower entropy values.
+Using the concept of thermodynamic Ruppeiner and Weinhold geometry, we calculated the thermodynamic curvature scalar $R_R$ and $R_W$ in the quintessence dark energy regime ($\omega =-2/3$).
+While these curvature scalars enable us to identify the critical behavior, they do not show divergence at the phase transition points observed in specific heat studies.
+To resolve this puzzle, we have adopted the method of geometrothermodynamics proposed by Hernando Quevedo.
 Choosing a Legendre invariant ‘Quevedo’ metric, the curvature scalar $R_Q$ shows singularity at the same point as seen in the specific heat divergence.